DIVERSITY IN LIVING ORGANISMS

 - Plants and animals have been the inspiration for technology and engineering design. e.g. SONARS and RADARS work on the same acoustics principles as used by bats.
 Classification will help us revealing such more inspirations.

 - It is estimated that the Earth has almost 8.8 million animal, plant, and fungi species, but we’ve only discovered less than a one-fourth of this.
 Classification gives a system for identification of known and unknown organisms.

 - Classification helps us identify the living organisms easily.

-- It makes study of such a wide variety of bio-life in systematic manner.
+- It makes a study of such a wide variety of bio-life in a systematic manner.

-- It help us learning different plants and animals, similarities and dissimilarities among them.
+- It helps us learning different plants and animals, similarities and dissimilarities among them.

 - Enables us understand how complex organisms evolve over the time.

-- Classification help us understand the inter-relationships among different groups.
+- Classification helps us understand the inter-relationships among different groups.